What is a sebaceous cyst?

 These cysts are closed sacs that can be found under the skin of the entire body, except for the palms of the hands and soles of the feet.
 A cyst usually is a slow-growing lump that can move easily under the skin.
 A foul odor may be noticed from the overlying skin.

 What are the symptoms of sebaceous cysts?

 The primary symptom of a sebaceous cyst is a small lump under the skin.
-The lump usually is not painful, but there may be redness, increased temperature of the skin on the area of the cyst, or tenderness to the touch.
+The lump usually is not painful.
+In some cases, however, cysts can get inflamed and become tender to the touch.
+There may be redness and/or increased temperature of the skin on the area of the cyst.
 Drainage from the cyst will appear grayish-white and cheese-like and will have a foul smell.

 What causes sebaceous cysts?

 Blocked glands or swollen hair follicles in the skin may be the cause.
 Trauma to skin has been reported, as well.
 Cysts sometimes are hereditary.

 Usually, a doctor can diagnose these cysts with a simple examination of the skin.
 In some cases, the doctor will perform a biopsy to rule out other skin growths.